Enzzo/LBR/README.md

-# LBR
+# Lot By Risk
-Lot By Risk (LBR) - is a trading panel for MetaTrader 4
+is a trading panel for MetaTrader 4

 # Link to marketplace:
 https://www.mql5.com/ru/market/product/56019